Related rates

 In differential calculus, related rates problems involve finding a rate at which a quantity changes by relating that quantity to other quantities whose rates of change are known.
 The rate of change is usually with respect to time.
 Because science and engineering often relate quantities to each other, the methods of related rates have broad applications in these fields.
-Differentiation with respect to time or one of the other variables requires application of the chain rule, since most problems involve several variables.
+Differentiation with respect to time or one of the other variables requires application of the chain rule, since most problems involve several variables with respect to the input variable.